wendybast/wendybast/README.md

 - 👋 Hi, I’m @wendybast
 - 👀 I’m interested in IT Industry
-- 🌱 I’m currently learning Java, Full Stack developer and Testing
+- 🌱 I’m currently learning Java, Full Stack Web developer and Testing
-- 💞️ I’m looking to collaborate on Developer and Testing
+- 💞️ I’m looking to collaborate on Development and Testing
 - 📫 How to reach me in wenbastidas@gmail.com or mi IG @wendybast

 <!---